HelgeSverre/vite-plugin-server-actions/README.md

 > 🚧 **Experimental:** This is currently a proof of concept.
 Use at your own risk.

-**Vite Server Actions** is a Vite plugin that makes it easy to create functions (actions) that runs on the server, while allowing you to call them from the client-side as if they were local functions.
+**Vite Server Actions** is a Vite plugin that enables you to create server-side functions and call them from your client-side code as if they were local functions.

 ## ✨ Features